If you’re finding doors are currently closed for you because you no credit or a very limited history, these strategies can help you build your score.

-A credit score is a three-digit number that others use to gauge your financial health.
+A credit score is a three-digit number that lenders use to gauge your financial health.
 Some may purposefully choose to stay off the credit score radar and pay cash for everything.
-But most of us want to have a credit score that will allow us to do the things we want to do at an affordable price.
+But most of us want to have a good credit score that will allow us to do the things we want to do at an affordable price.

 To be sure, “cash is king,” but not when it comes to applying for and receiving credit when you need it.
-Credit reports also play a role when it comes to renting a home, getting a promotion at work and even the rate you pay for auto insurance.
+Credit reports also play a role when it comes to renting a home, getting a promotion at work or even the rate you pay for auto insurance.

 What does it mean to have no credit score?

 If you don’t have a credit score, it means that your credit profile has no number attached to it.
-Keep reading to find out how no credit compares with bad credit, as well as reasons why some consumers might not have credit scores.

 No credit vs. bad credit